mturk/svcbatch/README.md

   **0**

-  This mode will not set the error code when the service fails.
-The information message will be written to the Windows Event log and service will enter a stop state.

-  **1**

   This mode will set the error code when the service fails.
-The warning message will be written to the Windows Event log and service will enter a stop state.
+The error message will be written to the Windows Event log and service will enter a stop state.

+  If the service was in `RUNNING` state the error code will be set to `ERROR_PROCESS_ABORTED`, otherwise the error code will be set to `ERROR_SERVICE_START_HANG`.

   You can use this mode to initialize service recovery if defined.
-Add `/f:1` command option when creating service

   ```cmd